 Epoque Hotel – Relais & Chateaux

-The hotel has several conference rooms and meeting rooms, including a wine club and cigar collection, as well as a gallery for 120 people.
-The elegant French restaurant, seasonal outdoor terrace, fully serviced swimming pool, indoor pool, and gym are just some of the additional amenities.
+The hotel has several conference rooms and meeting rooms, including a wine club, cigar collection, and a gallery for 120 people.
+The elegant French restaurant, seasonal outdoor terrace, fully serviced swimming pool, indoor pool, and gym are just some additional amenities.

-Epoque hotel has different room situations to match your budget, including suites, standard hotel rooms, and miniature condos furnished with king-sized beds, two plasma TVs, a minibar, and office desks.
+Epoque hotel has different room situations to match your budget, including suites, standard hotel rooms, small condos furnished with king-sized beds, two plasma TVs, a minibar, and office desks.
 Additionally, some rooms offer additional amenities such as a terrace and private kitchens.

 All prices include in-room Wi-Fi, buffet breakfast, and underground parking.
 Many people staying at Epoque have recommended lunch or dinner in the hotel’s restaurant, but we never tried it.

-Either way, it is a great option for a budget stay in Romania’s capital city.
+Either way, it is a superb option for a budget stay in Romania’s capital city.

 Hotel Scala Bucharest

 Services of Hotel Scala Bucharest also include catering cuisine, 24-hour front desk service, and concierge service when asked.
-The charm of the village, the unique location, and the lively atmosphere make Hotel Scala Bucharest one of the most attractive stays in all of the city.
+The charm of the village, the unique location, and the lively atmosphere make Hotel Scala Bucharest one of the most lovely stays in the city.

 Green Village Resort